paulkirchbichler/lanyardpendant/README.md

 ```php
 require_once('path/to/src/Druckerwolke.class.php');
 ```
-Add the following section to your code:
+Then add the following section to your code:

 ```php